Geographic Coding in Location Searches

-You sometimes see some odd things when you perform searches in Google.
-For example, when I searched for [gun shops miami florida] I got this map amongst the results:
+You sometimes see some odd things when you perform searches on Google.
+For example, when I searched for [gun shops Miami Florida] I got this map amongst the results:

 OK, I didn’t expect the Girl Scouts of America as the top result, and I find that part of the result pretty incomprehensible.
 But beyond that, it was interesting that I used “Florida” as my search term, and “FL” is shown as the query term in the search display that went with the map that shows up at the top of the search result.